 A major difference between SendOwl and Selz is the store editor.
 SendOwl doesn’t provide a store or website for you.
-Their offering is the feature to add buy buttons and products to your existing site:
+Their offering is the option to add buy buttons and products to your existing site.

 So, with Selz, you have a lot of options for your buy buttons.
 They’re pretty customizable right up front too, making it simple to edit to your liking.